-- 7.2.1 If a participant nominates to provide independently assured equity share or calendar year data according to section 7.1.6a), the participant must: - a) Provide the greenhouse gas and energy data for their chosen reporting boundary and reporting year for activities undertaken in Australia (see section 9.3.1 for reporting requirements). - b) Provide an assurance report covering the quantities reported under a) that meets the requirements in section 3.4.2. - c) Present all reported commitments as independently assured commitments or company assured commitments (see section 3.2).
+- 7.2.1 If a participant nominates to provide independently assured equity share or calendar year data according to section 7.1.6a), the participant must: - a) provide the greenhouse gas and energy data for their chosen reporting boundary and reporting year for activities undertaken in Australia (see section 9.3.1 for reporting requirements) - b) provide an assurance report covering the quantities reported under a) that meets the requirements in section 3.4.2 - c) present all reported commitments as independently assured commitments or company assured commitments (see section 3.2). - d) A note will be published on the participant's CERT report stating that their gross and net emissions and electricity data, as presented in their CERT report, has been independently assured and is not separately verified by the CER.